prisma-collective/docs/content/events/resilience.md

 Potential:

 - Evolving democracy
-- Circular economy: engage with the river: ever link is leading back to making the river healthier
+- Circular economy: engage with the river: every link is leading back to making the river healthier
 - No separation of people and landscapes, interconnected
 - To get there we need to make decisions together
 	- Currently, if you try to talk to people they will shout at you
 	- Or they want to do it horizontally until you exhaust yourself and reach consensus
 - These are key capabilities that municipalities don't currently have
-- So we need to
+- So we need to ...

+---

+# Agenda Building
+- Bootcamp 2 dias
+- Sprints
+	- 8 sprints in total
+	- Demo day 13 Dec